c-he/NeMF/README.md

 ### Body Model

 Our code relies on [SMPL](https://smpl.is.tue.mpg.de/) as the body model.
-You can download our processed version from [here](https://yaleedu-my.sharepoint.com/:u:/g/personal/chengan_he_yale_edu/EdwVlZxMHJtGs4aM2Yp7mv4B1V9w4BanJv9N1Z9-y376jg?e=M3Yiv6).
+Please download it from Max Planck and accept the terms of license there.

 ### Datasets